JANUARY 2022 - ADDITIONAL OPENING HOURS

-If you have a cough, shortness of breath, loss of taste or smell or fever please do not attend the surgery - even if you have not travelled or been in contact with an infected patient.
+If you have a cough, shortness of breath, loss of taste or smell or fever please do not attend the surgery.
 Please check NHS inform website for the most up to date information.
 If you are concerned about your symptoms please telephone NHS 24 on T: 111.

 For more advise and up to date information including how to get tested please check NHS Inform Scotland.

 - Access.
 Doors at both The Avon Medical Centre and The Cander Centre are open.
 Please ONLY visit the practice if you have been asked to do so.
-This is to ensure patients are not put at risk because we cannot maintain social distancing and reduce the risk of infection.
+This is to allow the practice to maintain social distancing and reduce the risk of infection for patients and staff.
 You can continue to contact us by telephone during our usual working hours Monday to Friday 8am - 6pm.